The never-ending quest for the ultimate body keeps the nutritional supplement business in full swing every year.

-According to a 2010 study from the Netherlands, CLA is not as beneficial as supplement companies might have you believe.
+According to a from the Netherlands, CLA is not as beneficial as supplement companies might have you believe.
 In research conducted on mice and rats, the effects were noticeable but came with the consequence of increasing fat in participants’ livers.
 This may worsen blood sugar control in people with diabetes and also worsen insulin resistance in those with metabolic syndrome.

 Studies conducted on humans have largely been inconclusive, but lean to the fact that CLA does not work well as a fat burner.
 Tonalin and related supplements should be considered risky until future testing is done.

 Studies from Italy show that CLA has potential to cause vascular damage in the long term.

 A major ruling by the European Food Safety Authority has rejected the notion that CLA and body fat mass reduction are linked, instead calling attention to the limited available data and the negative effects on vascular function.